|

 Download website for the Mcrosoft Script Encoder

 Currently the ADSI interface is availble in version 2.5.
-This version offers the access not only to native LDAP directories like ADS.
+This version offers the access not only to native LDAP directories like Active Directory.
 You can also access other (old-fashioned) directory services with the so-called providers.
 There are ADSI-Providers for NT 4.0, Novell NetWare 3.x, Netware Directory Service and also for the Metabase of the Microsoft Internet Information Service.

 If you want to find out what ADSI version is installed on your computer, you have to look in the registry.
 There the version is stored in the following key: